 This Gorilla Black Duct Tape is a top option for repairmen and homeowners because it’s durable, waterproof, and easily patches and repairs many surfaces.
 The highly-concentrated rubber adhesive glue is designed for both indoor and outdoor use and will stick to rough, uneven surfaces like wood, stone, stucco, plaster, and brick, but not as well on oily surfaces or ultra-smooth plastic surfaces.
 The tightly woven black fabric is coated with a weather-resistant shell to withstand sun and rain while still being easy to rip by hand.

 The Best Duct Tape for Household Repairs

-- BEST FOR QUICK FIXES: Gorilla Black Duct Tape
+- BEST OVERALL: Gorilla Black Duct Tape

 Key Shopping Considerations

 All duct tape is made of three layers, which makes it flexible, strong, and often waterproof.
 The top layer is polyethylene plastic, the middle layer is cotton fabric, and the bottom layer is rubber- or polymer-based glue.
 All duct tape must also meet a series of standard tests designed by the American Society for Testing and Materials.

 Duct tape is classified into different grades: military, industrial, premium, and commercial.
 This guide focuses on commercial and premium duct tapes, which are most useful for home and outdoor repair and maintenance, crafting, and DIY.
 When choosing a general purpose duct tape, you’ll want to consider the following factors.